dChiamp/haus-components/README.md

 It's possible to tweak this code to make it work when at the top or middle, but Drew will update this when that is actually needed.

+## IntersectionObserver and InView directives

+Both these directives operate similarly.
+You should use `v-intersection-observer` if you don't need precision, like for a grid that animates in each block.
+You should only use `v-in-view` for things that need to be very precise, like something that is supposed to pin to a specific part of the screen on scroll.

+Both directives have a `once` modifier, so `v-in-view.once` or `v-intersection-observer.once` will only run once, which is good for animating in something on scroll.
+Both auto add classes when in and out of view.

+### v-in-view
+`v-in-view` emits `in-view` and `out-view` events, and toggles `in-view` as a class.

+Takes an `offset` and `throttle` setting as an object-literals, like `v-in-view="{offset: 0, throttle: 30}"`. `offset` is can be used to make the "in-view" events happen early or late. `throttle` is the amount of milliseconds to throttle the in-view detection.
+A lower number will mean higher precision, but less performance.

+### v-intersection-observer
+`v-intersection-observer` emits a `has-intersected` event, that contains a [IntersectionObserverEntry](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserverEntry) object as payload that contains a lot of useful data.

+Often you'll want to check that event payload for `event.isIntersecting` to see if the element has come into view, or has left view. `event.intersectionRatio` and `event.boundingClientRect` are useful to see how much the element has come into view.

+Takes an object for setting as an object-literal, like `v-intersection-observer="rootMargin: '0px', threshold: 1.0}"`.
+See [this for an explanation on those settings](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API).

+[It is important to read this](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) to understand the options for intersection observers, the way `rootMargin` works is important to understand (often times you'll want this to be `-100px -100px --100px -100px` for example, or to change threshold).
+You can also set `root` if the default of document root isn't what you want.

 ## TODO list

 TODO improvements: